Eve Torres: World Wrestling Entertainment/WWE

-Diva Search (2007)
+Diva Search (2007–2008)

 In May 2007, Torres entered World Wrestling Entertainment (WWE)'s Diva Search.
 She was chosen by WWE officials as one of the eight finalists from a group of 50 women.
 On October 29, 2007, in Philadelphia, live on Raw, she was crowned the 2007 WWE Diva Search winner, defeating finalist Brooke Gilbertsen and becoming a WWE Diva.
 Following her win, she began training for her wrestling debut in WWE's developmental territory, Ohio Valley Wrestling (OVW).

-Main roster debut (2008–2009)
+Early feuds (2008–2010)

 Videos promoting Eve's debut on SmackDown! began airing on January 11, 2008.
 The promo aired for three weeks before Eve made her official debut on the February 1, 2008 episode of SmackDown interviewing Batista.
 During early 2008, Eve participated in a contest to determine the top Diva on SmackDown, participating in a bikini contest, an obstacle course, and an arm wrestling competition before being eliminated.
 Eve appeared at WrestleMania XXIV as a Lumberjill in the BunnyMania match between Maria and Ashley against Beth Phoenix and Melina.
 Eve spent the rest of the year competing in similar contests, including a dance-off and a bikini contest, before participating in the Halloween Costume Contest on October 26 at the Cyber Sunday pay-per-view, where she was dressed as Raphael from the Teenage Mutant Ninja Turtles.
 On the 800th episode of Raw on November 3, 2008, Eve made her televised in-ring debut in a 16-Diva tag team match, which her team lost although she was never tagged in.

 Her first main storyline began in early 2009, when she began a scripted feud with Michelle McCool after McCool attacked her.
 On the February 6 episode of SmackDown, Eve made her singles match debut in a losing effort against McCool via submission.
 Their feud continued for the next few months, with them competing against each other in singles and tag team matches.
 Eve then moved into a feud with Layla in mid-2009.
 After the pair competed in dance and arm wrestling competitions, Eve defeated Layla on the May 29 episode of SmackDown in a wrestling match.
 On the June 18 episode of Superstars, Eve pinned Layla once again.
 After the match, they both shook hands.